mryashsinghal/mryashsinghal/README.md

 ## 🚀 About Me

-I'm a second-year Computer Science Engineering student with a passion for Data Structures and Algorithms (DSA) and Web Development.
+I'm a 3rd-year Computer Science Engineering student with a passion for Data Structures and Algorithms (DSA) and Web Development.
 I'm enthusiastic about learning new technologies and building projects that can make a difference.

 ![Coding](https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif)